ahMEDhat-7/GOF-API/README.md

-> **Note**: This project is **still under development**.
-Some features, such as payment integration and Hosting, are coming soon.
-We appreciate your patience!

 # Group Food Ordering

 ## Project Overview

-**Group Food Ordering** is an innovative platform designed to simplify the process of ordering food for groups.
+**Group Food Ordering Backend** is an innovative platform designed to simplify the process of ordering food for groups.
 Whether it's for a family gathering, office lunch, or social event, this system allows users to place orders together in a collaborative, efficient, and automated way.
 It streamlines the decision-making and payment process, making group food ordering easier than ever before.

 ---